 Histamine intolerance is a medical condition that is difficult to diagnose, and a low-histamine diet may be essential in tackling it. especially for individuals with compromised gut health and mast cell activation syndrome.
 Limited scientific evidence suggests that a low histamine diet may help in the reduction of symptoms of hives and atopic dermatitis.
 While cutting out fermented products and other selected foods may be beneficial for a while, it may lead to malnutrition in the long run.
 Before you opt for this diet, consult your doctor/nutritionist to plan a balanced diet that meets all your dietary needs.

 Frequently Asked Questions

 How can I lower my histamine levels quickly?

-Taking antihistamines, corticosteroids, and DAO enzyme supplements may help lower your histamine levels quickly.
-Consult your doctor before taking these medications.
+Taking antihistamines, corticosteroids, and DAO enzyme supplements may help lower your histamine levels quickly, especially if you suffer from DAO deficiency.
+DAO deficiency is a condition where the body lacks the DAO enzyme responsible for breaking down histamine.
+Therefore, consult your doctor before taking these medications.